 SEXUAL HEALTH TESTS

-The hepatitis B and C viruses are common causes of inflammation and damage to the liver.
+The hepatitis C virus (HCV) is a common cause of inflammation and damage to the liver.
 Many individuals with an acute infection remain asymptomatic, but can still pass the virus to others.
-Chronic infection develops in some infected individuals and can lead to cirrhosis or liver cancer.
-Laboratory analyses are required for an accurate diagnosis of hepatitis B and C.
+Chronic infection develops in more than 50% of infected individuals and often eventually leads to cirrhosis or liver cancer.
+Early diagnosis enables prompt treatment to cure hepatitis C in most infected individuals.

 How to order a test